szabgab/slides/python-programming/basic2.md

 ## Solution: Calculator (argv)
 {id: solution-calculator-argv}

 ![](examples/basics/calculator_argv.py)

-The multiplication probably won't work because the Unix/Linux shell replaces the * by the list of files in your current directory and thus the python script will see a list of files instead of the *.
+The multiplication probably won't work because the Unix/Linux shell replaces the * by the list of files in your current directory and thus the python script will see a list of files instead of the `*`.
 This is not your fault as a programmer.
 It is a user error.
-The correct way to run the script is <b>python calc.py 2 '*' 3</b>.
+The correct way to run the script is `python calc.py 2 '*' 3`.

 ## Compilation vs. Interpretation
 {id: compilation-vs-interpretation}

-Compiled
+**Compiled**

 * Languages: C, C++
 * Development cylce: Edit, Compile (link), Run.